 Sheri (blonde/roommate): Mircea Monroe.

 Neighbor (guy who scares me/neighbor): Corin Nemec.

 No mannequins were used and I can’t say exactly how we did it, but I did have to lay on top of and underneath the car.
 I have to applaud the special effects — the first time I saw it I was shocked.
 This was NOT a reenactment of a real story, Not an advertisement and Not for marketing of another film.

-A response video explains how effects like the one shown in "Exhibit B-5" are created:
+A response video explains how effects like the ones shown in “Exhibit B-5” were created: